keithamus/jwerty/README.md

 jwerty.key('⌃+⇧+P/⌘+⇧+P', function () { [...] }, this);
 ```

-Pass in a selector to bind a shortcut local to that element
+Pass in a selector to bind a shortcut local to that element:

 ```javascript
 jwerty.key('⌃+⇧+P/⌘+⇧+P', function () { [...] }, this, '#myinput');
 ```

-Pass in a selector's context, similar to jQuery's $('selector', 'scope')
+Pass in a selector's context, similar to jQuery's $('selector', 'scope'):

 ```javascript
 jwerty.key('⌃+⇧+P/⌘+⇧+P', function () { [...] }, this, 'input.email', '#myForm');
 ```

-If you're bining to a selector, you can also ommit the function context:
+If you're binding to a selector and don't need the context, you can ommit it:

 ```javascript
 jwerty.key('⌃+⇧+P/⌘+⇧+P', function () { [...] }, 'input.email', '#myForm');
 ```

 Use `jwerty.event` as a decorator, to bind events your own way:

 ```javascript
 $('#myinput').bind('keydown', jwerty.event('⌃+⇧+P/⌘+⇧+P', function () { [...] }));
 ```